In Vitro Inhalation Toxicology Services

-At ImmuONE, we specialise in the developing and advancing in vitro assessments.
+At ImmuONE, we’re developing and advancing in vitro inhalation testing techniques.
 We specialise in lung cell assays that provide detailed information regarding the responses of epithelial and immune cells to inhaled substances.

-Our high content image analysis (HCIA) assays offer comprehensive insight into the effects of inhaled substances on lung macrophages and their morphology.
+Our high content image analysis (HCIA), morph_ONE assays offer comprehensive insight into the effects of inhaled substances on lung macrophages and their morphology.
 Characteristics that we assess include cell size, extent of vacuolation, cell shape and mitochondrial activity.

 Some inhaled substances may damage the alveolar epithelial barrier, potentially leading to pneumonia, acute lung injury and acute respiratory distress syndrome.
 Using our model ImmuLUNG™, which combines alveolar epithelial and alveolar macrophage-like cells, we can evaluate the effects of compounds on epithelial barrier integrity.